From gold jewellery gifted at weddings to investments in gold coins, there are several reasons why we Indians are obsessed with yellow metal.

 - Part 1: Carrying Gold to India During Travel

-- Can I bring gold coin, gold biscuit or gold bar within the allowance amount?
+- 4. Can I bring a gold coin, gold biscuit or gold bar within the allowance?

-- What are the conditions for carrying gold to India as duty free allowance?
+- 5. What are the conditions for carrying gold to India as a duty-free allowance?

-- Do I have to pay duty if I had bought the jewellery from India?
+- 8. Do I have to pay duty if I have bought the jewellery from India?

 - Export Certificate For Gold